Arc-Computer/ATLAS/README.md

   ```
 - **Expected Outcome**: A lightweight result object exposing the aggregated score, rationale, and per-judge details.
 Advanced callers can inspect `evaluation.extra["info"]` for the raw judge payload.
 For batched or high-throughput evaluation, call the `RIMReward` instance directly with lists of prompts and completions.
 The quickstart script prints aggregated and per-judge scores by default; pass `--verbose-judges` to surface full judge traces.
 The system achieves 93.7% accuracy on RewardBench V2, outperforming all public models.
 Benchmarks and judge configuration are detailed in [ATLAS Reward System](https://www.arc.computer/blog/atlas-reward-system).

-### Path 3 — Build a Custom Teacher Model
+### Path 3 — Train a Custom Reasoning Core

-Use the full **Learning Engine (GRPO)** to train a new **Reasoning Core** from scratch on your own data.
+Use the full **Learning Engine (GRPO)** to train a new checkpoint on your own data.
 This is for advanced use cases requiring deep domain specialization.
-Follow the [Custom Teacher Training Guide](https://docs.arc.computer/first-experiment).
+Follow the [Custom Training Guide](https://docs.arc.computer/first-experiment).

 - **Prerequisites**: Multi-GPU environment (4-8x A100/H100 recommended).
 - **Commands (Minimal Smoke Test)**: